pesobreiro/customerDropoutMembership/README.md

 # Other used tools

- - [Visidata](https://www.visidata.org/) is a free, open-source tool that lets you quickly open, explore, summarize, and analyze datasets in your computer’s terminal
+ - [Visidata](https://www.visidata.org/) for quick exploratory.
+VisiData is a free, open-source tool that lets you quickly open, explore, summarize, and analyze datasets in your computer’s terminal.

 ---
 bibliography: references.bib